“This is the Rhodesia Broadcasting Corporation”

 The studios of the RBC and RTV in Salisbury

-This extract includes a relay from the 12th Independence Anniversary Charity Ball held on 11th November 1977.
+The excerpt below includes a relay from the 12th Independence Anniversary Charity Ball held on 10th-11th November 1977.

 Rhodesia’s National Anthem autographed for me by Ian and Janet Smith at the Independence Ball.